jtriley-eth/ERC-6909/README.md

 MUST decrease the caller's allowance by the same amount of the sender's balance decrease if the caller's allowance is not infinite.

-SHOULD decrease the sender's balance for the token id by the amount.

-SHOULD increase the receiver's balance for the token id by the amount.

 SHOULD NOT decrease the caller's allowance for the token id for the sender if the allowance is infinite.